JohnClass2023/Cow-Trie-Concurrency-included/README.md

 To achieve this, we have provided you with the pseudo code for TrieStore::Get in src.hpp.
 Please read it carefully and think of how to implement TrieStore::Put and TrieStore::Remove.

-acknowledgement: CMU15445 Database Project 0 'Cpp primer'
+Acknowledgement: CMU15445 Database Spring 2023 Project 0 'Cpp Primer'